martinduke/quic-version-aliasing/draft-duke-quic-version-aliasing.md

 algorithm, and the server tries all supported standard versions and tests each resulting bitmask for validity.

+### Criteria to Support Version Aliasing

+Version aliasing is designed to work with QUICv1 and QUICv2 as standard versions, but does not preclude other standard versions.
+Note that the "standard version" is the version which provides the wire format and behavior for the aliased connection.
+A different connection exchanges the mandatory-to- implement transport parameters for version aliasing, and need not be of the same version.

+Any QUIC version that uses transport parameters with similar security guarantees, or provides an equivalent mechanism, can exchange the relevant information.
+An alternate mechanism will likely require specification of the equivalent messages.

+New QUIC versions could also serve as standard versions.
+However, version aliasing leverages several assumptions.
+New versions that deviate from these assumptions will have to specify how version aliasing can utilize the version.

+* Version Aliasing assumes that connections begin with a Long Header packet encrypted with a key derived from a salt.

+* The rules for which header fields are subject to the bitmask are written to be clear for QUICv1 and v2.
+New version-specific header fields might be ambiguous relative to these criteria, or be a special case (as the fixed bit is for v1 and v2).

 ## Salt

 The salt is an opaque 20-octet field.
 It is used to generate Initial connection